 There are strange things done beneath the Yukon’s midnight sun – and sometimes in the depths of winter’s darkness.
 But there are wonderfully sublime moments, too.
-Get a taste of the weird and the wonderful with these five cool and quirky things to do in Yukon, Canada.
+For starters, get a taste of the weird and the wonderful with these five cool and quirky things to do in Yukon.

 1- Yukon Sourdough Rendezvous